percona/postgresql-docs/docs/pg-stat-monitor.md

  pg_stat_monitor.pgsm_track_utility        | Selects whether utility commands are tracked.
 ```

 You can change a parameter by setting a new value in the configuration file.
 Some parameters require server restart to apply a new value.
 For others, configuration reload is enough.
-Refer to the [configuration parameters](https://docs.percona.com/pg-stat-monitor/configuration.html) of the `pg_stat_monitor` documentation for the parameters’ description, how you can change their values and if the server restart is required to apply them.
+Refer to the [configuration parameters :octicons-link-external-16:](https://docs.percona.com/pg-stat-monitor/configuration.html) of the `pg_stat_monitor` documentation for the parameters’ description, how you can change their values and if the server restart is required to apply them.

 As an example, let’s set the bucket lifetime from default 60 seconds to 40 seconds.
 Use the **ALTER SYSTEM** command: